 Fellow by Special Election in Obstetrics and Gynaecology

-Krina Zondervan is Professor of Reproductive & Genomic Epidemiology; Deputy Head of Department and Director of Graduate Studies at the Nuffield Department of Women’s & Reproductive Health; and Co-Director of the Oxford Endometriosis CaRe Centre.
+Krina Zondervan is Professor of Reproductive & Genomic Epidemiology and Head of the Nuffield Department of Women’s & Reproductive Health.
+She is also Co-Director of the Oxford Endometriosis CaRe Centre.